aquavitae/norman/doc/source/index.rst

     .. attribute:: _uid

-        This contains a unique integer in the session.
+        This contains an id which is unique in the session.

-        It's primary use is as an indentity key during serialisation.
-It may be manually set to any integer except 0, overriding the default value which is calculated using `uuid.uuid4` upon its first call.
+        It's primary use is as an identity key during serialisation.
+Valid values are any integer except 0, or a UUID.
+The default value is calculated using `uuid.uuid4` upon its first call.
         It is not necessarily required that it be universally unique.